 The Peekapoo is a very smart little dog and tends to learn new things quickly.

-The wavy soft coat of the Peekapoo is not only beautiful, but fairly easy to maintain in gerneral.
-They do not have an undercoat like some breeds and thus often do not shed a lot.
+The Peekapoo’s wavy soft coat is not only beautiful, but fairly easy to maintain in general.
+This is because they do not have an undercoat like some breeds.
+Thus, they do not usually shed a lot.

-In general, regular bathing and brushing as needed are all that you have to do.
+In general, regular bathing and brushing is all that you’ll have to do.

-The Peekapoo coat varies from mid to long but if you don’t want to mess with brushing regularly you can get their hair clipped to a short size.
+The Peekapoo’s coat varies from mid to long but if you don’t want to mess with brushing regularly you can get their hair clipped short.

-In the hotter months of summer, your Peekapoo may be much more comfortable if their hair is cut at least once.
+In the hotter months of summer, your Peekapoo may be much more comfortable if their hair is cut at least once a month.

-The Peekapoo has a facial structure that can make them more prone to respiratory problems.
+The Peekapoo’s facial structure can make them more prone to respiratory problems.

-Pekingese are a brachycephalic dog breed.
-According to one study, 67% of Pekingese ahave Brachycephalic Obstructive Airway Syndrome (BOAS)
+This is because the Pekingese parent is a brachycephalic dog breed.
+Unfortunately, about 67% of Pekingese have Brachycephalic Obstructive Airway Syndrome (BOAS).

 BOAS is a horrendous condition for a dog to live with, and makes it hard for them to breathe even when at rest.

-On very hot days a Peekapoo can be at risk of overheating, especially if they are being very active or are spending a lot of time in an area with little or no shade.
+Especially on very hot days, a Peekapoo can be at risk of overheating, particularly if they are being very active or are spending a lot of time in an area with little or no shade.

 If you plan on taking your Peekapoo on vacation to the beach, it might be a good idea to get them a good clipping before you go out.

-Taking along some shade for them when you are going to be out in the sun a lot and where there is little shade will help prevent any heat-related issues.
+Also, taking along some shade for them will help prevent any heat-related issues.

-Only you can decide how you feel about the morality of buying a breed or mixed breed dog that has been bred to have breathing problems.
+Only you can decide how you feel about the morality of buying a breed or mixed breed dog that has breathing problems.